microsoft/golazo/CONTRIBUTING.md

 - Avoid committing generated or easily reproducible binaries.
 - Prefer compressing videos and images when reasonable.
-- If you accidentally commit a large file without LFS, alert maintainers—history rewriting may be required.
+- If you accidentally commit a large file without LFS, alert the maintainers.
+History rewriting may be required.

 For more detail, refer to: